Karoline Edtstadler: Career in national politics

 From 2004 to 2006, Edtstadler served as councilor in Henndorf am Wallersee for the ÖVP.

 From 2017 until 2019, Edtstadler served as secretary of state in the Austrian Ministry of the Interior, in the government of Chancellor Sebastian Kurz.

 Member of the European Parliament, 2019–2020

 In the 2019 European Parliament election, Edtstadler was number two on her party's list, following Othmar Karas.
 As Member of the European Parliament, she served on the Committee on Civil Liberties, Justice and Home Affairs and on the Subcommittee on Human Rights.
 Within the centre-right European People's Party Group (EPP), she led the ÖVP delegation.

 Return to national politics

 Since 2020, Edtstadler has been serving as minister for the EU and the Constitution at the Austrian Chancellery in the government of Chancellor Sebastian Kurz.
-In addition, she has been co-chairing of the EPP European Affairs Ministers Meeting (alongside Helen McEntee), which gathers the center-right EPP ministers ahead of meetings of the General Affairs Council (GAC).
+In addition, she has been co-chairing of the EPP European Affairs Ministers Meeting (alongside Helen McEntee), which gathers the centre-right EPP ministers ahead of meetings of the General Affairs Council (GAC).

 In 2022, United Nations Secretary-General António Guterres appointed Edtstadler to serve on his inaugural Internet Governance Forum (IGF) Leadership Panel.

+Salzburg state politics

+On 28 June 2025, she was elected as new Salzburg state ÖVP party leader.
+On 2 July 2025, she was elected as new Governor of Salzburg state by the Landtag of Salzburg, following the retirement of Governor Wilfried Haslauer Junior.
+She previously planned to open a law firm after exiting the Austrian federal government in March 2025, but the planned successor of Haslauer as Governor of Salzburg, Stefan Schnöll, waived the governorship due to private reasons.
+The ÖVP’s coalition partner in Salzburg, the FPÖ, voted for Edtstadler as the new Governor.
+The opposition SPÖ also voted for her.
+Landtag members of the Green Party and the Communist Party Plus voted against her.